wujingda/Prioritized-Human-in-the-loop-End-to-end-Autonomous-Driving/index.md

 ## Results

 The visualization results of different driving policies are presented.
-The videos are played at 2x speed.

 ### Left-turn Scenario